 Charter schools offer a unique educational choice in terms of curriculum, instructional methodology and an overall learning experience focused on results.
 An effective charter school is designed to increase student achievement above the levels experienced in a traditional public school.

-For additional facts and statistics on charter schools, click HERE.
-You can also visit the Minnesota Department of Education’s website at www.education.state.mn.us and click on Student Success, then Enrollment Choices, followed by Charter Schools.
-The Minnesota Charter Schools organization also provides additional information on their website, www.mncharterschools.org.
+You can visit the Minnesota Department of Education’s website for more information.
+The Minnesota Association of Charter Schools also provides additional information on their website, www.mncharterschools.org.

 I like DaVinci Academy because of all the friends I have made.